 I first got plugged into the planet with Compuserve on July 6 1994, although I had used bulletin boards with the BBC Micro before that.
 Not much Internet back then.

-Hobbies: Apart from photography and my web-site, there’s hill-walking, reading, nature, science.
-I started ice skating again after a 40 year gap.
+Hobbies: Apart from photography and my web-site, there’s hill-walking (sciatica permitting), reading, nature, science.
+I started ice skating again in 2004 after a 40 year gap.

 I also took up inline skating and used to skate to my job as a Tech Guy at PC World at Kinnaird Park.
 I skated via the Innocent Railway tunnel.
 Below is a video of me skating down Bruntsfield shortly after I became a septuagenarian.